At Presbyterian College, our philosophy is: offer a rigorous education with a built-in support network.

 Our students are inspired for life.

-- Develop the ability to think clearly and independently, to make critical judgments, and to communicate effectively in both speech and writing
+- To develop in students the ability to think clearly and independently, to make critical judgments, and to communicate effectively in both speech and writing

-- Achieve aesthetic appreciation of the arts and literature
+- To foster in students an aesthetic appreciation of the arts and literature

-- Become acquainted with the teachings and values of the Christian faith
+- To acquaint students with the teachings and values of the Christian faith

-- Develop moral and ethical commitments, including service to others
+- To help students develop moral and ethical commitments, including service to others

-- Acquire a sense of dignity, self-worth, and appreciation of people of diverse backgrounds
+- To help students attain a sense of dignity, self-worth, and appreciation of other persons of diverse backgrounds

-- Appreciate teamwork, physical fitness, and athletic skills that will contribute to lifelong health
+- To encourage in students an appreciation for teamwork and for physical fitness and athletic skills that will contribute to lifelong health

-- Appreciate and develop concern for the environment and natural resources
+- To foster in students an appreciation of, and concern for, the environment and natural resources

 Our Honor Code is a Tradition.
 What does it mean to you?